 Inclusion Teacher: Ms. Suzie McLaughlin

-Mental Health Leader: Mrs. Isabel Critchlow (Working Towards the National Award for Special Educational Needs Coordination PGCert)
+Mental Health Leader: Mrs. Isabel Critchlow (Currently studying the National Award for Special Educational Needs Coordination PGCert)

 Speech and Language Therapist: Miss Kylie Rio

 Academy Dog: Watson

 To contact any member of the Inclusion Team, please email them at: email@example.com

 The Inclusion Team would like to invite Parents/Carers to the monthly Conversation Café (taking place the first Monday of every month).
 Members of the Inclusion Team will be on hand to offer advice, give recommendations and answer any questions that you may have regarding the Special Educational Needs or wellbeing of your child.

 We believe all children deserve the very best possible start and we aim to enrich the lives of all our pupils.